 In early 2019, a project in Clydebank with Y-Sort-It and West Dunbartonshire Council commenced.
 It targeted girls aged 11-16 who were either from socio-economically disadvantaged backgrounds or were recently resettled refugees.
 The funding was provided by the Alexander Cross Cameron Bequest.

-A project in Livingston with West Lothian Action Project was commenced soon after.
-The project was for girls aged 8-11 from socio-economically disadvantaged areas.
+Two projects in Livingston with West Lothian Action Project were commenced soon after.
+The projects were for girls aged 8-11 from socio-economically disadvantaged areas.

 In 2019, we re-ran the Girls Project in Wester Hailes with WHALE Arts.
 This time girls aged 5-11 participated in the Project, which was run in April and May 2019.
 The funding came from The University of Edinburgh’s Edinburgh Local Community Grants.